xogus1194/openmusichistory/beethoven-piano-sonata-no.21.md

 **Dedication**: Count Ferdinand von Waldstein

 This piece was directly influenced by Mozart' symphony, especially [Mozart Symphony No.41](mozart-symphony.md).
+(This is not true.)

 <img src="beethoven-for.png">